momotofu/database-reporting-tool/README.md

 For information on the psql CLI see [psql documentation](https://www.postgresql.org/docs/current/static/app-psql.html).

 1. login to the server and connect to the news database using: `psql news`
-2. copy and past the following view creation commands into your terminal.
+2. copy and paste the following view creation commands into your terminal.

 **status_by_day**